Learn how to write more compelling real estate listing descriptions and avoid some of the most common (and destructive) listing description cliches.

 Take Professional Photos of the Property

-The online world is image-obsessed and your clients will expect nothing less than the best, most flattering photos of your real estate listing.
-If your pictures are poorly lit, blurry, or ambiguous, viewers will move on to the next listing.
-Make sure to take photos of all angles of the home, especially the selling points that you describe in the listing.
+Our world is image-obsessed and your clients will expect nothing less than the best, most flattering photos of your real estate listing.
+If your pictures are poorly lit, blurry, or ambiguous, viewers will quickly move on.
+Take photos of all angles of the home, especially the selling points that you describe in the listing.

-Although a professional photographer is ideal, modern smartphones can usually get the job done with a few takes and some great natural light.
+A professional photographer is ideal, however, modern smartphones can usually get the job done with a few takes and some great natural light.
 Before you take pictures, let the homeowners know in advance so that they can get the space cleaned and prepared.
-You may also want to ask the current owners what they think are the best features of the home so that you can make sure to capture them.
+You may also want to ask the current owners what they think are the best features of the home so that you can make sure to capture them in your photos. .

 Describe The Property Accurately